Best New Christmas Movies to Watch in 2022

-A swathe of new Christmas movies tumble out of the stocking each year.
+A swath of new Christmas movies tumble out of the stocking each year.
 While most conjure the Christmas cheer you're after, they're not all necessarily attention-holding tales.

 Thankfully, a handful do fill the brief of new Christmas movie worth adding to your crowded watch list.
 Let's run through the best to come out of 2022.